research ETHICS review COMMITTEE

 This Code of Ethics applies to all the members of ASHS.

-Article 3 (Scope of Violations of Research Ethics)
+Article 6 (Scope of Violations of Research Ethics)

-The violations of research ethics refer to intentional fabrication, falsification, plagiarism, improper authorship and multiple publication in the process of suggesting, performing and publishing articles regardless of the purpose of the research.
+The violations of research ethics refer to intentional fabrication, falsification, plagiarism, improper authorship, and multiple publication in the process of suggesting, performing, and publishing articles regardless of the purpose of the research.
 The terms of violation of research ethics are defined as follows:

-1. Fabrication refers to intentionally misrepresenting non-existent information or research results.
+1. Fabrication refers to intentionally misrepresenting nonexistent information or research results.

 2. Falsification refers to distorting the contents and results of a research work by intentionally fabricating, modifying, or deleting the research data, process, and results.